franckalbinet/gis-training-jelsa/master-course/src/handling-gis-layers.md

 ```
 ## Exercise outline & memos

-**IMPORTANT PRELIMINARY NOTE:** Create a favorite to the workhop downloaded folder for easy access.
+**IMPORTANT PRELIMINARY NOTE:** Create a favorite to the workshop downloaded folder for easy access.
 To do so, simply browse your file system and in:

 ```
 [QGIS Browser]